elizabethotoole/an-analysts-guide-to-adls-gen-2/README.md

 # An Analyst's Guide to Azure Data Lake Storage Gen 2
 ## Description
-This repository contains a beginner-friendly guide for connecting to Azure Data Lake Storage (ADLS) Gen 2 using R or Python 🐍.
+This repository contains beginner-friendly guides for connecting to Azure Data Lake Storage (ADLS) Gen 2 using R or Python 🐍.

 Join me as I walk you through the essentials, so you can focus on analysing data, not battling with storage setups. 🚀

 ## Key Features
-- :muscle: **Hands-on notebook**: Dive right in with an interactive Jupyter notebook that you can run and modify to see the results yourself.
+- :muscle: **Hands-on notebook**: Dive right in with an interactive notebook which you can run and modify to easily follow along.
 - :sparkles: **Simple and clear explanations**: Written for analysts by an analyst, helping to cut through the technical jargon.

 ## Contents: